squaresLab/BugZoo/docs/contributing/tools.rst

 gives the location of the :code:`Dockerfile` (relative to the location of the manifest file) that should be used to build the Docker image.

+The :code:`plugins` section of the file declares the plugin to BugZoo.
+The :code:`name` property gives a unique name for the plugin.
+The :code:`image` property specifies the Docker image that should be used to provide the files for the plugin.
+The :code:`environment` property is used to manipulate the values of environment variables inside a container upon loading the plugin.
+This property is commonly used to extend the :code:`PATH` to include the static binaries for the plugin.

 .. code:: yaml